Formulary

 There is an exception where a bath additive may be beneficial to patients and should be made available:

-Balneum Plus Bath Oil: can be used for managing itch that remains a problem despite optimum topical therapy.
+Balneum Plus Bath Oil can be used for managing itch that remains a problem despite optimum topical therapy.
 Follow the manufacturer’s instructions.

 As per NHSE recommendations prescribers in primary care should not initiate bath and shower preparations for any new patients.
 However, where clinically advised by a specialist and appropriate, prescribing may continue.